 Need help registering?
 Access our step-by-step tutorial.

-Visit PLTW Grant Opportunities for full details on each competition.
+Download our PLTW Grants Application Guide to learn more or visit the PLTW Grant Opportunities to see full details on each competition.

 For nearly 30 years, Project Lead The Way (PLTW) has prepared PreK–12 students for careers, college, and life by equipping them with the STEM knowledge, credential preparation, transferable skills, and confidence to succeed.
 Our hands-on, real-world learning, deep industry partnerships and clear, scaffolded curriculum guide students from early career curiosity to postsecondary readiness.
 With strong professional development taught by a national network of more than 116,000 trained teachers in 12,200+ schools across all 50 states, PLTW enables schools to design scalable, future-focused programs that inspire students, empower educators, and connect learning to life after graduation.
 Learn more.